 The park is mainly a paved concrete path, making it very easy to explore the park by foot or bicycle.
 I HIGHLY suggest renting electric bikes, especially if you have only one day to explore.
 We easily covered the entire park and had so much fun along the way!
 You can rent regular bikes or electric bikes right before entering the park near the hotel.

 The map below provides a visual overview of the park and both lakes.
 The white line is a paved smooth path, I suggest going counterclockwise around the large lake.

-Once entering the park from the north entrance in the Village of Pomena, you will go down a dirt path then reach the Small Lake.
+Once entering the park from the north entrance in the Village of Pomena, you will go down a dirt path and then reach the Small Lake.
 You can ride a short way along the small lake before it turns into another rocky path.
-Ride back to the fork towards “Mali Most” bridge and continue around the Large Lake.
+Ride back to the fork towards the “Mali Most” bridge and continue counter-clockwise around the Large Lake.

 Google Map Bike Route (it shows as walking, but definitely rent bikes!)

 Take a Dip!

 Exploring Mljet is quite simple.
 Ride your bike along the lake, find a secluded spot, take a dip into the beautiful water, get out, dry off and continue biking!
 Repeat this process until you reach The Isle of Saint Mary.